ki-smile/healthprocessai/docs/academic_manuscript.md

 ## Acknowledgments

-We thank the clinical teams at Karolinska University Hospital and Danderyd Hospital for their collaboration in the framework validation studies.
 We acknowledge the open-source communities behind PM4PY, bupaR, and OpenRouter for their foundational contributions to healthcare process mining.

 ---